Understanding the Underground Storage Tank Abandonment Process

 Prerequisites

 Before getting the permits for underground storage tank abandonment, certain requirements must be in place.
 This includes the approval to conduct the necessary confirmation soil sampling, as well as the drilling.
 Additionally, there are likely to be prerequisites permits for the final UST removal permit.
 For instance, drilling for confirmation soil sampling may require a drilling permit via the local environmental health department.
 Moreover, plans and details will be necessary.
 These can comprise a series of site maps that note the locations of all UST excavations.
-And the information must describe the size, history, content, and status of the tanks on-site.
+The information must describe the size, history, content, and status of the tanks on-site.
 Furthermore, the applicant must submit a copy of the contractor’s license for the company leading the project.
 Lastly, the application and supporting documents must get clearance and approval from the appropriate plan check office for approval.
 For instance, the local fire and hazmat department, or building department.

 UST Removal Permitting

 Typically, City, County, and State Environmental Agencies are the regulatory authorities responsible for overseeing underground storage tank abandonment.
-For example, in California, the State Environmental Protection Agency (CalEPA), the Department of Toxic Substances Control (DTSC), and State Water Resources Control Board (SWRQCB) maintain UST abandonment standards but require oversight by the respective County’s “Certification Unified Program Agency” (CUPA).
+For example, in California, the State Environmental Protection Agency (CalEPA), the Department of Toxic Substances Control (DTSC), and the State Water Resources Control Board (SWRQCB) maintain UST abandonment standards but require oversight by the respective County’s “Certification Unified Program Agency” (CUPA).
 Usually, the CUPA is a division of a Fire Department or Health Department.

 Abandonment in Place

-Although rare, there are special cases where it is necessary to leave the UST as is, and fill it with a cement slurry in order to stabilize it.
+Although rare, there are special cases where it is necessary to leave the UST as is and fill it with a cement slurry in order to stabilize it.
 This method is only allowable if the tank is inaccessible for removal.
 For instance, if the underground tank is directly below a building perimeter or retaining wall, it may not be removable without compromising structural integrity.
 In such a case, an additional special permit becomes necessary, in addition to the original UST abandonment permit.
-And these processes involve strict approval and inspection by the appropriate CUPA.
+These processes involve strict approval and inspection by the appropriate CUPA.

 Fieldwork for the Underground Storage Tank Abandonment & Removal Process

 Strict compliance with the standard procedures and environmental agency protocol is mandatory to obtain a “No Further Action” certificate.
 There are various prerequisites, qualifications, and fees to file successful UST abandonment permit applications.
 Additionally, navigating the local regulatory authorities, executing a proper excavation, testing for soil contamination, and implementing efficient remediation methods are also required.
 Lastly, the entire process must satisfy oversight agency inspectors.
-And a final report with professional geological certification, toxicological certification, waste disposal record, and more must be approved by the lead environmental agency.
+A final report with professional geological certification, toxicological certification, waste disposal record, and more must be approved by the lead environmental agency.

 Preparing the Site for UST Removal

 Before excavation begins, there are mandatory steps to complete to achieve environmental compliance and satisfy health and safety standards.
-These steps aim to identify the chemical contents of the UST and eliminate the possibilities of leaks, spills, contamination, and public danger during and after the removal process.
+These steps aim to identify the chemical contents of the UST and eliminate the possibility of leaks, spills, contamination, and public danger during and after the removal process.

 Emptying the Tank